-Located off the Sandy Bottom Road, St. Paul’s Cemetery is just like the pictures you see on postcards.
-Historical and haunted, it is a must-see when you go to the state of Maryland.
+Located off Sandy Bottom Road, St. Paul’s Cemetery is just like the pictures you see on postcards.
+Historical and one of the most haunted cemeteries in North America, it is a must-see when you go to the state of Maryland.

-Visitors will notice that there is a 120-foot high chestnut tree which sits at the path leading to the church.
+Visitors will notice that there is a 120-foot high chestnut tree that sits on the path leading to the church.
 Locals believe that the tree is more than 4 centuries old.
-Its branches create a 90 foot canopy that shades the entire parking lot.
+Its branches create a 90-foot canopy that shades the entire parking lot.

 Although the church and the tree are quite old, the cemetery has been well kept throughout the years.
 The church is currently the home of an active faith community.
 There are 2 Confederate and 3 Union soldiers buried in the cemetery.

 One of the most remarkable graves there is that of Daniel Cohen.
 He died in 1727.